Cooalmend History, Family Crest & Coats of Arms

 - Origins Available:

 While the Anglicized versions of Irish names are familiar to most people, many Irish names have a long and proud Gaelic heritage that is often unknown.
 The Cooalmend surname stems from two distinct Gaelic names O'Clúmháin, derived from the Irish root "clúmh," meaning "down," or "feathers," and from O Colmain, derived the Latin word "columba," which means "dove."

 The surname Cooalmend was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they were a sept of O'Colmain, a branch of Hy Fiachrach.

-Important Dates for the Cooalmend family
+Early History of the Cooalmend family

 This web page shows only a small excerpt of our Cooalmend research.
 Another 178 words (13 lines of text) covering the years 117 and 1172 are included under the topic Early Cooalmend History in all our PDF Extended History products and printed products wherever possible.

 Scribes and church officials, lacking today's standardized spelling rules, recorded names by how they were pronounced.
 This imprecise guide often led to the misleading result of one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname Cooalmend are preserved in documents of the family history.
 The various spellings of the name that were found include Colman, Coleman, O'Colman, MacColeman, McColeman, Coalman, Coulman, Colemen, Colmen, Coalmen, Colmin, Colmen, Coulmen, Coulmin, Colemin and many more.